With the Reolink TrackMix cameras (Wi-Fi, PoE, and Smart Battery), Reolink has continued to churn out truly innovative security camera products.

 The Reolink TrackMix Smart Battery camera is IP65 rated, similar to the Wi-Fi and PoE models.
 It supports local storage up to 128GB as against 256GB on the Wi-Fi and PoE models.
 However, this is suitable for a battery-powered IP camera that records by motion detection and not continuous 24/7 recording.

 Another remarkable feature of the Reolink TrackMix Battery camera is its support for cloud storage.
 This is not available in the Wi-Fi and PoE versions.
+Do note also that the Reolink cloud storage is not available in every country.

 Setting up the Reolink TrackMix (Wi-Fi, PoE, and Smart Battery model)